tomaz-suller/diq/reports/main.md

 # Introduction

-The remained of this report is organised as follows:
+The remainder of this report is organised as follows:
 Section \ref{profiling} describes preliminary analysis approaches employed to assess the quality of the dataset and to direct points for improvement;